johnthethird/makona-editor/README.md

 of work.
 Are you a creative type looking to contribute to a cool new open-source project? ;)

+## Inspiration
+[Sir Trevor](http://github.com/madebymany/sir-trevor-js) is another take on a block-style editor.

+## Goals
+Makona's goals are a bit different from Sir Trevor and others:

+* Based on [React JS](http://facebook.github.io/react/index.html) for a solid foundation.
+* Work on wider range of platforms, including legacy browsers (IE8+) up to modern tablets
+* All editing is done in a `<textarea>` (as opposed to a contenteditable div), so we sacrifice WYSIWYG while actually editing, but we gain universal compatibility.

+## Dependencies
+This requires a lot of JS libs to work, the plan is to slim things down once its all working.
+The main reason jQuery is used currently is for the drag-and-drop sorting.
+Once we implement this behavior in native React we can (probably?) ditch the jQuery dependency.
+Certain block types will each have their own dependencies, so if you dont need the image upload block, then you dont need the fineuploader libs, etc.

 ### Building Your Copy of Makona

 The process to build Makona is haphazard at best.
 This is a spike, after all.